-Both, the entrance and ticket office are located on a small hill from where you have to step down a bit to the grassland with the stones.
-The view from the top is spectacular - you can see the megaliths, the palm trees behind them and the ocean in the background.
+Both the entrance and ticket office are located on a small hill.
+From there you have to step down a bit to the grassland with the stones.
+The view from the top is spectacular - you can see the megaliths, the palm trees behind them, and the ocean in the background.

 Among all 52 basalt megaliths, you will find six huge heads (some are very well preserved, others barely recognizable).
 The rest of the monoliths are believed to be the pillars of what could have been the largest bai (meeting house) ever built in Palau.

 It is the heads that draw visitors to Badrulchau and give Palau the nickname "Easter Island of Micronesia."
 But what most visitors don't know is that Badrulchau's not the only place where the stone heads can be seen.

 To learn more about other megaliths in Palau, see our article Ancient Palau.